 If this precision approach to SEO appeals to you, then you’re probably interested in knowing the software I used to generate the above color-coded chart and all the analytics.
 It’s Market Samurai.
 You have to buy it.
 It’s very good and very efficiently performs website competitive analyses.

 However, if you prefer to use free tools, you can pretty much do all of the above using an amalgamation of free tools.
 They are as follows:

 - Google Keyword Tool to determine search volume.

-- Keyword Spy (a Firefox browser addon) to check domain age, number of backlinks and type of backlinks.
+- Keyword Spy (a Firefox browser addon) to check domain age, the number of backlinks, and the type of backlinks.

 - Yahoo!
 Site Explorer for checking the number and type of backlinks.